CourseMaterial/FutureSystems/docs/source/hadoop_cluster_cm.rst

 We use ``cm vm login`` command to ssh to one of the nodes in the cluster.
 Issue ``vm list`` first to see the list of virtual instances.

-* Checking a login node name
+* Checking a node name to login

 ::